hpatel292-seneca/hpatel292-seneca/README.md

 - 💬 Ask me about anything, I am happy to help and dicuss any topic :smile:
 - 📬 How to reach me: [linkedin](https://www.linkedin.com/in/harshil-patel-997b88219/)
 - ⚡ Fun fact: I love connecting with different people and dicuss current trend :raised_hands:
-- 👉 To check all of my Personal and College project visit my github Repo [Github](https://github.com/hpatel292-seneca?tab=repositories)
+- 👉 To check all of my Personal and College project visit my github Repo: [Github](https://github.com/hpatel292-seneca?tab=repositories)
 </br>

 <h3 align="left">▶ Connect with me:</h3>